Sure! There are 7 bus stops in Lublin with USB ports where you can charge your smartphone for free:

 There are two types of tickets in Lublin – reduced and regular.

-Moreover, tickets are also divided into time tickets and single-trip tickets.
+Tickets can also be divided into single journey tickets, time tickets and bus stop tickets.

 Lublin Airport is located in the 2nd Ticket Zone, so if you want to go to Lublin by public transport, you must buy a Ticket Zone 1 + 2 ticket (reduced or normal – depending on the entitlement).

-The Main Train Station in Lublin is located approx. 3 km from the city centre.
-If you want to go to the centre by public transport, choose a 30-minute ticket (reduced or normal – depending on the entitlement).
+The railway station is about 3 km from the centre.
+To get to the centre by public transport, it is necessary to choose a 15-minute ticket (discounted or normal, depending on your entitlement).

 Yes.
 A ticket bought at a ticket machine at a bus stop or inside the bus is not valid automatically after purchase, so it must be validated immediately.